 To be blunt, this is a complete joke and I'm floored that the repository hasn't been purged of this old garbage by now, or at the very least, a warning hasn't even been implemented that checks the date and compatibility against your system and alerts you (or better yet prevents you) from installing a plugin that isn't current.

 Don't believe there are a ton of old plugins?
 Check this link.
 This is just a small sampling of a huge problem.
 Do you really think installing something developed for the release of WordPress from 2008 would be a good idea?

-**Update as of 12/1/2015 - WordPress has made some changes to their plugin directory to attempt to identify compatibility and updated dates but there are still major issues.
+**Update: WordPress has made some changes to their plugin directory to attempt to identify compatibility and updated dates but there are still major issues.
 While they have begun to rank more updated plugins and ones that are tested with the most current release first and older ones far back in the directory, you are still able to install old plugins with absolutely no warning.
-Today, as a test, I attempted to install a plugin that was 6 years old on my wordpress install and it worked perfectly with no warning.
+Today, as a test, I attempted to install a plugin that was 6 years old on my WordPress install and it worked perfectly with no warning.
 This is a major security issue and a huge concern that needs to be addressed as far as I'm concerned.**

 You see, as a new person who is using WordPress for the first time seeing an update notice, you assume it's a good thing to do it for security reasons.
 The problem with this is that more often than not, a simple plugin update has the potential to bring your site down hard and leave you scrambling to find a developer to help you figure out what just happened.

 To be fair, this isn't a WordPress specific issue (although it is very common with WP) but rather an issue with a significant number of CMS that rely on plugins (and believe me, the list is long).